-Each member of the U of T community is being provided with 2 (two) non-medical cloth masks.
-Individuals wearing non-medical masks, whether provided by the University or not, should clean their masks regularly and replace them periodically following the instructions of the manufacturer and advice of public health authorities.
-If you wear a non-medical cloth mask while commuting, please ensure that you change masks when arriving on campus.
+Individuals wearing re-usable, non-medical masks should clean their masks regularly and replace them periodically following the instructions of the manufacturer and advice of public health authorities.

 How to wear and care for your non-medical cloth mask